The Five Parts of the Financial System

 This is known as information asymmetry

-Lack of adequate information created information asymmetry causes two
+Lack of adequate information created by information asymmetry causes two

 problems in financial systems